How to Find, Choose, & Use

 Long Term: Not recommended unless dried or preserved

-Sweet; Slightly Sour – Mandarin-like overtones with hints of sour and herbal pomelo or grapefruit.
+Sweet; Slightly Sour - Mandarin-like overtones with hints of sour and herbal pomelo or grapefruit.
+Lacks most of the bitterness typical of a grapefruit or pomelo.
 The scent of the zest is likewise somewhere between a mandarin orange and a pomelo.

 The juice can be approximated with two parts tangerine/mandarin juice and one part grapefruit juice (see "Need More Detail?" below).